 |Strong security history||While straightforward, some customers prefer more traditional pricing options|

 5. NICE CXone

-NICE CXone offers a cloud-based contact center software that features omnichannel communications tools, analytics, workforce optimization and automation.
+NICE CXone offers a cloud-based contact center software that features omnichannel communications tools, analytics, workforce and workflow optimization and automation.

 NICE CXone Features